social-computing/jmi-wordpress/wordpress-plugin/readme.txt

  * Height and width: dimension of the map.

+ * Login and password: login info to provide to access the blog rest service if the access is restricted (disable by default)

-By default the map is disabled, check the display map on posts options after the global options have been set.
+By default the map is disabled, check the 'display map on posts' options after the global options have been set.

 = Map on a tag or a category archive page =